Follow on

 Please let me know ideas, suggestions, changes for Oshawa you'd like to share.
 Sharing ideas strengthens them!

-I look forward to listening to those with interests in Oshawa.
-Hope we can connect! email: OshawaRosemary@gmail.com
+I look forward to listening to those with interests in our City and hoping we can connect! email: [email protected]

-With the many new opportunities that lie ahead rebounding from COVID-19, as well as the challenges with high inflation and interest rates, and local business recovery, Oshawa Council needs to focus on more balanced new growth and plans that can strengthen Oshawa's economy with responsible fiscal management.
+With the many positive new opportunities that lie ahead post COVID-19, as well as the challenges with high inflation and interest rates and business recovery, Oshawa Council needs to focus on more balanced new growth and plans that can strengthen Oshawa's economy with responsible fiscal management.

 Like many Oshawa residents, I believe Oshawa's property taxes must not be a struggle, but affordable.
 Since being sworn into office December 2018 I have attempted to tackle the City's taxation and traffic issues.
 Speeding, intrusive driving on roads that are frequently at over-capacity negatively impact our health and safety, the environment, and the economy.